fyrkov/inbox-pattern-demo/README.md

 ## Cons

-- **You store every payload.** The inbox table is ;arger comparing to storing only dedup keys and grows with the event volume.
-You need a retention/archival policy for it.
+- **More storage.** The inbox table contains payloads and therefore is larger comparing to storing only dedup keys.
+It grows with the event volume and needs a partitioning/retention/archival policy.
 - **More moving parts.** A table, an ingest path, and a separate worker, versus "just handle the message in the consumer callback."
 Also the worker needs monitoring, scaling, and its own failure handling.